(213) 537-9906

 Q: My department offers group life insurance at no cost.
 Is that enough?

 A: Almost certainly not.
 Department group policies are typically one to two times base salary — far below the income replacement your family needs.
 Group coverage is a starting point, not a complete solution.
 Individual coverage fills the gap.
+For a full breakdown, see our guide to life insurance for firefighters beyond the department policy.

 Q: How does choosing between pension options affect how much life insurance I need?